Links on Android Authority may earn us a commission. Learn more.

 What is Nano Memory and where is it headed?

-Huawei launched Nano Memory last year, a proprietary memory solution of its own design.
+Huawei launched Nano Memory in 2018, a proprietary memory solution of its own design.
 It was an intriguing prospect: a newer, smaller memory card for increasingly compact phones.
-Yet it was hard to get excited about this format without the backing of major memory card developers and other OEMs.
+Yet, it was hard to get excited about this format without the backing of major memory card developers and other OEMs.
 How many of us would ever have a chance to use these cards, anyway?
 Turns out, the answer’s not that many — Nano Memory cards have pretty much faded into obscurity in recent years alongside expandable storage as a whole.

 What is Nano Memory?